More Than Just A Single Temperament Test

 The same holds true with the sound sensitivity where you bang a pot and record the puppy’s reaction.
 Someone has intentionally dropped metal bowls close to our puppy pen since puppies were 3 weeks old.

 By 7 weeks, our puppies will react as if they were by nature overly confident puppies.
 In actuality, they have just overcome some of these more basic fears.
 This test for our puppies will not give a true evaluation of a puppy’s inborn temperament.

 For us, the Volhardt test has taken on a new purpose.
 We use it to evaluate areas where we might need to work with particular puppies.
-For instance, if a puppy shies away during the portion of the Volhardt test where you pop an umbrella up, we'll work with that puppy on overcoming that fear.
-A couple of years ago, a DVD called Puppy Culture came out teaching how to raise your puppy from birth to 12 weeks.
-We absolutely love this DVD and were so happy to hear that others are using the Volhardt test for the same reasons as us.
+For instance, some puppies shy away during the portion of the Volhardt test where you pop an umbrella up.
+For these puppies, we’ll work on overcoming that fear.
+A couple of years ago, a DVD called Puppy Culture came out.
+This DVD teaches how to raise your puppy from birth to 12 weeks.
+We absolutely love the fact that they recommend using the Volhardt test for the same reasons as us.

 The evaluation process starts at birth.
 We observe which puppies fight for the mom’s tits the hardest.
 We notice which ones wiggle most in the scales while we weigh them.

 The evaluation process becomes more intensive at about 4 1/2 to 5 weeks.
 We begin taking them to various places in our home.
 Our team exposes them to things they’ve never experienced.